What Are The Risks of Tooth Extraction?

 Regular Dental Checkups

-Preventive dental examinations are crucial in avoiding the necessity of extraction of teeth.
+Preventive dental examinations are crucial in avoiding the necessity of the extraction of teeth.
 Your dentist can see possible problems during these appointments and treat them before they worsen.
-If you catch dental issues early on, such cavities or gum disease, you may be able to avoid more invasive procedures like extractions.
+If you catch dental issues early on, such as cavities or gum disease, you may be able to avoid more invasive procedures like extractions.

 Proper Oral Hygiene